Azure/azure-quickstart-templates/101-managed-application/README.md

 To learn more about Azure Resource Manager templates best practices please visit:
 + [**Azure Resource Manager Templates - Best Practices Guide**](https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/best-practices.md)

-## Exploring created Managed Application definition and deploy another application instance
+## Exploring created Managed application definition and deploy another application instance

 If you click on application definition in managed application Overview, you'll be able to see managed application definition that was used for the application deployment.